Harrogate Town A.F.C.: Ground

 The club play at Wetherby Road.
-Opened on 28 August 1920, it has a capacity of 5,000 of which 1,000 is seated.
+Opened on 28 August 1920, it has a capacity of 5,000 of which 2,000 is seated.
 The ground is situated on the A661 Wetherby Road adjacent to Harrogate District Hospital.
 It has covered accommodation on all four sides, as well as a hospitality lounge in the south-east corner.
 The club shop and a function room called the 1919 Venue are on the south side.
 Harrogate Town's academy also play most of their home games at Wetherby Road.

-On promotion to the Football League, in August 2020, the club confirmed that, in order to comply with the League's regulations, they would replace Wetherby Road's synthetic pitch with a grass one.
-This was not completed by the time that the 2020–21 season commenced and the club arranged a temporary groundshare at Doncaster Rovers' Keepmoat Stadium.

-The first Football League match played at Wetherby Road was on Saturday 17 October 2020 when Harrogate beat Barrow 1–0.
+On promotion to the Football League in August 2020, the club confirmed that in order to comply with the League's regulations, they would replace Wetherby Road's synthetic pitch with a grass one.
+This was not completed by the time that the 2020–21 season commenced and the club arranged a temporary groundshare at Doncaster Rovers's Keepmoat Stadium.
+The first Football League match played at Wetherby Road was on 17 October 2020 when Harrogate beat Barrow 1–0.